How to apply

 Are you interested in applying?
 If so these are the steps to be followed:

-- Form a team of 4-8 people with other university students in an ESA Member or Cooperating State* who would be interested in participating in this programme and are eligible for sponsorship.
+- Form a team of at least 4 people with other university students in an ESA Member or Cooperating State* who would be interested in participating in this programme and are eligible for sponsorship.
 Try to include people from different disciplines and ensure that the team has a good range of skills addressing the many different tasks involved.
 For example:

 - A project manager to oversee the project time, technical and financial management.